autheet/appopreturn/README.md

 -   **Cross-Platform**: Works on Web, Android, iOS, macOS, Windows, and Linux thanks to Flutter.
 -   **Secure & Verifiable**: Uses the SHA-256 cryptographic standard, and proofs can be verified on a public blockchain explorer.

+## Project Structue

+in the `functions` folder you can find the cloud function responsible for creating the bitcoin transaction.
+The root folder is basically a `flutter` project with its child folders + functions folder.

 ## Color Scheme

 The application uses a unified color scheme across all platforms, derived from a primary seed color.
 This ensures a consistent and accessible user experience in both light and dark modes.